Logo

 9. Refresh Your Theoretical Knowledge

 You may not need to return to your elementary school subjects.
-However, refreshing your memory always helps.
-Grammatical rules, universal laws, mathematical formulae, science theories, etc., will certainly come in handy during an aptitude test.
+However, refreshing your memory helps.
+Grammatical rules, universal laws, mathematical formulae, science theories, etc., will be helpful during an aptitude test.

 10. Take Care of Yourself